Your Guide to Authentic Regional Eats

 "Oh, no, here we go!"
 Angelo announced when he saw us walk in the door, cameras at the ready.
 "Tourists!"
 Faux exasperation competed with genuine hospitality as he took us around the kitchen, showed us his equipment and the vintage oven in which he was currently heating his lunch: a couple of strips of chorizo pizza.
 He offered us one to sample: bakery pizza supreme!

 Savory pies are the house specialty, dating back to the days Fall River had a large population of immigrants from the British Isles.
 They are made as family-size nine-inchers and as individual pies the size of a large cupcake.
 In addition to traditional ground pork with gravy, variations include chicken pie, chorizo pie and even Buffalo chicken pie that includes hot sauce and blue cheese.
-Salmon pies are available on Friday and Saturday The fillings are good and hearty; the crust is sensational – melting-rich and flaky the way only a crust made with lard can be.
-The item I am going to try next visit is a stuffed quahog.
-Hartley's are chunky and colorful, piled high in the shell.
+Salmon pies are available on Friday and Saturday.
+The fillings are good and hearty; the crust is sensational – melting-rich and flaky the way only a crust made with lard can be.

 There are no dining facilities at Hartley's.
 We ate our meal off the console of the car.